yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 The plugin system is designed with an async-first philosophy.
 Therefore, unless specifically specified, such as the `--sync` for the `plugin` command, all plugins run in an async context.

-There is one exception - all `init.lua` are synchronous, which includes:

-- The `init.lua` for Yazi itself, i.e. `~/.config/yazi/init.lua`.
-- The `init.lua` for each plugin, e.g. `~/.config/yazi/plugins/bar.yazi/init.lua`.

-This is because `init.lua` is commonly used to initialize plugin configurations, and this process is synchronous:
+There is one exception: the user's `init.lua` is synchronous, since `init.lua` is often used to initialize plugin configurations:

 ```lua
 -- ~/.config/yazi/init.lua